miroshnikov/filefive/README.md

 ## Features
 - Supports SSH File Transfer Protocol (SFTP) and FTP
-- Cross-platform, runs on Mac OS and Linux
+- Cross-platform, runs on Mac OS, Linux and any *nix
 - Minimal and intuitive UI, mimicing the VSCode Explorer view
 - Search/filter files using JavaScript Regular Expressions
 - Synchronized browsing
-- Connections/servers are plain files stored in a folder on your filesystem
+- Connections/servers are plain files stored on your filesystem in the `~/.f5/connections` folder
 - You can use Git or any VCS to store connections and settings
 - Drag & drop support
 - Open files and folders in Visual Studio Code